 A steady and skilled Australian touring car driver who transitioned from winning races for factory teams to building his own family racing empire.

-Todd Kelly's career in Australian Supercars is a tale of two acts.
-First, as a reliable and fast gun for major factory teams like Holden Racing Team and Perkins Engineering, where he notched up race wins and established himself as a consistent front-runner in one of the world's most competitive touring car championships.
+Todd Kelly won multiple races in Australian Supercars for major factory teams like Holden Racing Team and Perkins Engineering, establishing himself as a consistent front-runner.
 He possessed a smooth, technical driving style that made him a threat on any circuit.
-The second act began when he and his younger brother, Rick, decided to take control of their destiny, transforming the struggling Perkins outfit into Kelly Racing.
-This move from driver to driver-owner was a monumental challenge, navigating the brutal business and technical landscape of the sport.
-While the wins became harder to come by, Todd's legacy expanded, cementing him as a savvy operator who helped keep the family name at the heart of the pit lane long after his helmet was hung up.
+Todd and his younger brother, Rick, then transformed the struggling Perkins outfit into Kelly Racing, taking control of their destiny as driver-owners.
+The move from driver to driver-owner was a monumental challenge, navigating the brutal business and technical landscape of the sport.
+Wins became harder to come by.
+Todd's legacy expanded as a savvy operator who helped keep the family name at the heart of the pit lane long after his helmet was hung up.

 1965–1980